commercialhaskell/stack/doc/yaml_configuration.md

 ### ignore-revision-mismatch

-This flag was introduced in Stack 1.6, and removed in Stack 1.11 with hte move to Pantry.
+This flag was introduced in Stack 1.6, and removed in Stack 1.11 with the move to Pantry.
 You will receive a warning if this configuration value is set.

 ### urls